 Since data is the backbone behind a successful business, keeping it secure and available is imperative.
 When you back up your files, you’re essentially making a copy of them.
 This copy is then moved to a different storage medium, keeping it safe in case of disaster, hacking, or a virus threat.
 Data and server backups have come a long way since computers first became popular for home and business use.
 Previously, people and companies backed up their files manually.
 Nowadays, complex data backup strategies copy your files to various places without prompting.

-When it comes to data backup, it’s not just the files stored on your operating system that are typically backed up to another location.
+When it comes to data backup storage options, it’s not just the files stored on your operating system that are typically backed up to another location.
 Server backups are comprehensive and go beyond your documents, including things like:

 Essentially, server backups protect and store anything your company needs to run in order to keep up with workload and demand.
 They accomplish this using proper data management strategies.